Otto Pfenninger - Brighton Photographer

 [ABOVE] A carte-de-visite portrait of a child by "O. P. Suisse", from the studio of Lombardi & Co., 79 West Street, Brighton (c1899).
 Negative No. 982462.2.
 The reverse of this carte-de-visite portrait carries the written inscription "By the hair, I reckon it's W. A. J. Wheatley".
 William Arthur John Wheatley was born at Hurstpierpoint, Sussex during the Third Quarter of 1895.

 The marriage of Otto Pfenninger and Sophia Loose took place in the district of Horsham in West Sussex during the First Quarter of 1883.
 After their marriage, the couple returned to Otto's native country of Switzerland.
 In 1883, Otto Pfenninger and his wife were living at St Gallen in Switzerland.
 Around this time, the couple's first child James Pfenninger was born.
 During their stay in Switzerland, Otto's English-born wife, Sophie, became a Swiss subject.
-Around 1887, Sophie Pfenninger gave birth to a second child, a daughter named Dinah, but sadly she was born mentally handicapped.
+Around 1887, Sophie Pfenninger gave birth to a second child, a daughter named Dinah May Pfenninger, but sadly she became mentally handicapped at the age of six months.

 Otto Pfenninger in Brighton

-The studio at 79 West Street, Brighton had been opened by Lombardi & Co. around 1876.
+The studio at 79 West Street, Brighton, had been opened by Lombardi & Co. around 1876.
 The Lombardi studios in Brighton had been established by two Italian photographers, Antonio Martinucci (1830-1880) and Eugenio Martinucci (1849-1920), around 1864.
-When Eugenio Lombardi left Brighton for London, the Lombardi studios in Brighton passed to two local photographers Robert Hatt (1843-1918) and Burt Sharp (1852-1913) but they retained the name of Lombardi & Co.
-When the partnership between Robert Hatt and Burt Sharp (Lombardi & Co.) was dissolved early in 1883 the studio at 79 West Street, Brighton was continued by Burt Sharp under his own name.
+When Eugenio Lombardi left Brighton for London, the Lombardi studios in Brighton passed to two local photographers Robert Hatt (1843-1918) and Burt Sharp (1852-1913), but they retained the name of Lombardi & Co.
+When the partnership between Robert Hatt and Burt Sharp (trading as Lombardi & Co.) was dissolved early in 1883, the studio at 79 West Street, Brighton was continued by Burt Sharp under his own name.
 Burt Sharp operated the studio at 79 West Street until the end of 1894.
-By 1895, the studio at 79 West Street was again operating under the name of Lombardi & Co.
+By 1895, the studio at 79 West Street, Brighton, was again operating under the name of Lombardi & Co.

-[ABOVE] The photographer's signature of "O. P. Suisse" which appears at the foot of carte-de-visite portraits taken by Otto Pfenninger at the studio of Lombardi & Co. at 79 West Street, Brighton between 1898 and 1903.s The nom de plume of "O. P. Suisse" appears to have been used by Otto Pfenninger only for his commercial studio portrait photography.
+[ABOVE] The photographer's signature of "O. P. Suisse" which appears at the foot of carte-de-visite portraits taken by Otto Pfenninger at the studio of Lombardi & Co. at 79 West Street, Brighton, between 1898 and 1903.
+The nom de plume of "O. P. Suisse" appears to have been used by Otto Pfenninger solely for his studio portrait photography.

 1901 Census : 79 West Street, Brighton [ RG /13 933 folio 104 , page 7 ]